These Pre-workout Foods Will Help You Burn Even More Fat

-We turned to the experts in our quest for the ultimate pre-workout snacks, and they were eager to share some of their favorite fat-burning foods.
+It's true: Eating the right pre-workout snacks before your workout turns your body into a powerful fat-burning machine.
+So, we turned to the experts in our quest for the ultimate pre-workout snacks, and they were eager to share some of their favorite fat-burning foods.

 "Carbohydrates are digested faster than fat or protein," explains Cartwright.
 "This is important, as eating too much fat or protein or even a large-carb meal within two hours before a workout will drive blood flow to the stomach, not the muscles.
 Carbohydrates are rapidly used up during a workout, leaving fat as the fuel the body will burn once the workout gets started."

-Jasmine Jafferali, personal trainer, group fitness instructor and creator of the Snack Smart Solutions App, says Low Glycemic Index and low-fructose foods will provide the best pre-workout burn.
+Jasmine Jafferali, corporate lifestyle and wellness consultant in fitness, wellness, and nutrition, says Low Glycemic Index and low-fructose foods will provide the best pre-workout burn.
 "Low GI foods are slow to release in the bloodstream and fill up your glycogen stores, allowing you to go a little longer and harder in your workout," she explains.